Self-Portrait of the Focusing Process in Speckle: II. Gouy Phase Shift for Defocus Correction and Pixel Depth Reassignment: Discussion

+While our method is extremely relevant for axial aberration correction, it remains perfectible for mapping the transverse variations of the speed-of-sound.
+Indeed, Eq.~\ref{integrate} only takes into account vertical paths and neglects refraction phenomena.
+Nevertheless, our approach can be complementary \corr{with other methods such as CUTE}~\cite{jaeger_computed_2015,stahli_improved_2020,Staehli2023} and related approaches~\cite{heriard-dubreuil_refraction-based_2023}.
+A problem in CUTE is the residual bias due to the initial speed-of-sound hypothesis.
+Here, by scanning the model wave velocity $c_0$, our approach provides an unbiased estimation of the depth-averaged speed-of-sound. \corr{This information could therefore be used by CUTE or equivalent approaches to reduce the bias with respect to the initial speed-of-sound model.}

-Recent advances in applied mathematics, which outperform full-waveform inversion, suggest that an estimate of the local speed of sound can be extracted from the fully sampled reflection matrix \cite{borcea_waveform_2022,borcea_waveform_2022-1,borcea_when_2023}.
-In this sense, our method can still help by providing a more accurate starting point for initialization.
-Such considerations also apply when using artificial intelligence-based methods~\cite{Simson2024}.
-In that respect, the inversion problem can be solved iteratively by updating the forward model.
+\corr{The inversion scheme used to derive the local sound velocity map remains largely perfectible.
+Further efforts are needed to define a more complex inverse problem taking into account oblique paths and their distorted trajectories due to refraction~\cite{beuret_refraction-aware_2020,heriard-dubreuil_refraction-based_2023}.} In that respect, the inversion problem can be solved iteratively by updating the forward model.
 As a first step, the estimated sound speed map can actually be used to build a more complex beamforming scheme accounting for refraction phenomena~\cite{jaeger_full_2015,ali_distributed_2022}.
 This process can then be iterated using a differential beamformer~\cite{Simson2023} that optimizes the sound speed distribution using a variety of physical constraints based on speckle brightness, coherence maximization or RPSF optimization as in the current paper.
 Such an iterative process can lead to a sharper estimation of the speed-of-sound and a close-to-ideal ultrasound image, {not only} in terms of transverse and axial resolution {but also by {a} correct positioning of scatterers {in depth}}.